wp-plugins/relevanssi/readme.txt

 To update your installation, simply overwrite the old files with the new, activate the new version and if the new version has changes in the indexing, rebuild the index.

+= Changes to templates =
+None necessary!
+Relevanssi uses the standard search form and doesn't usually need any changes in the search results template.

 = How to index =
 Check the options to make sure they're to your liking, then click "Save indexing options and